QAFerenc/pom_file_creation/readme.md

-This simple program shows a way, how to create Java Page Object Model files in an easier way.
+This simple program shows an example, how to create Java Page Object Model files in an easier way.

 The program is shown in the following video in English language :